odea-project/qAlgorithms/report/report.md

 Since such points are less likely to correspond to peaks, efforts to change the grouping are not warranted.

+---

 Throughout all tests, the presence of "too large" bins; those being groupings which show traits that could be caused by the bin either including a lot of noise or multiple other bins, could be observed.
-They generally have a high member count and high deviation in the mz dimension, the scan dimension less so. @todo
+They generally have a high member count and high deviation in the mz dimension, the scan dimension less so.
 However, most of these bins have been selected due to effects that are also explained through less rare conditions than wrong binning results.
 Due to the inherent bias of visual selection